 This was one of my favourite parts of New York.
 Winding its way through several New York neighbourhoods, several metres above the streets of New York is this incredible (relatively) new park: The High Line.
 Walking the length of this park just has to be done: there are art installations en route, viewpoints with stunning vistas and plenty of places to stop for a snack if needs be.

-View the city from the Top of the Rock
+View NYC’s Skyline from the Top of the Rock

 When in New York, there are several options for obtaining a panoramic view, but for those seeking the ultimate view of the Empire State Building, the Top of the Rock (or TOTR) is the place to go.
 We had a CityPASS (which eliminated the queues) and went up just before sunset (which we then missed when I developed a horrible sense of vertigo).
 There’s a fantastic view of Central Park, but if you want to capture the perfect skyscraper cityscape as the lights go on, then head up early before all the space-hoggers get there!